top of page

 -

-but what is 'doing' this detection snd discrimination of data among relatuional fields /
+but what is 'doing' this detection and discrimination of data among networks of relational fields?

-- These differentiations require selective agency to assess, compare, and contrast criteria, then represent an 'identification'
+- To overtly differentiate, much less represent, identification requires selective agency to assess, compare, and contrast

 - Specifying identity is a selective 'agentic act' performed as discriminations among and between relational fields